 Washington Post opinion writer Eugene Robinson wants to know "what did the newly chosen Pope Francis do" about the rightwing dictatorship in Argentina's "Dirty War"?
 We have an answer from Adolfo Perez Esquivel, the 1980 Nobel Peace Prize winner: he said the pope "was no accomplice of the dictatorship."
 Indeed, he firmly concluded, "He can't be accused of that."
 Others have written books praising the pope for his yeoman efforts in undermining the junta.
-Miguel A. De La Torre, a professor at the School of Theology in Denver, condemned the pope for not changing "the social structure that creates poverty."
+Miguel A. De La Torre, a professor at the School of Theology in Denver, condemns the pope for not changing "the social structure that creates poverty."
 Guilty as charged.
 Nor did the pope cure insanity; if he did we would not be subjected to such crazy talk.

-Sadly, more than a few evangelicals showed how insecure they were.
-Bethany Blankley was particularly incensed at Fox News anchor Megyn Kelly and Fox News executive editor John Moody for saying God was at work in selecting the pope.
+Sadly, more than a few evangelicals are showing how insecure they are.
+Bethany Blankley is particularly exercised over Fox News anchor Megyn Kelly and Fox News executive editor John Moody for saying God was at work in selecting the pope.
 Of course He was.
 Too bad she never learned of the Holy Spirit in Sunday School.